jlengrand/jlengrand.github.io/_posts/2018-07-11-open-offices-are-evil.markdown

 * Easier to move people around as the company needs to adapt, reshuffle its teams, ....
 * Cost savings in setting up the workplace
+* A feeling that everybody is busy, and a quick overview of how teams are doing

 # Counter measures